Study 2 began in the spring of 2010 as part of the process of developing and

 click on the graphics/image to jump to a position in a recording.
 Maybe one is learning

-without losing the non-graphic extensions
+annotations to such extended SVG files without losing the non-graphic extensions

-annotations can be added to such scores without making them unperformable.
+and making them unperformable.
 The annotations,

 which would be purely for human consumption, could have academic uses or be performance